georgianacazacu/alfrescoFavoritesProject/README.md

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 I have added some comments on app.components.ts.
 Please comment and uncomment the lines that I have specified to make the test run.
 I've used a local object for the tests only.
+The files with comments are app.component.ts and the get-api.service.ts

 ## Further help